kent-map/kent/placesqz/wateringbury-overview.md

 As her acting career began to run its course Ellen began a tour lecturing on Shakespeare’s heroines.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/4/4c/Ellen_Terry_LCCN2014698965.jpg" label="Ellen Terry in 1915" attribution="Bain News Service, publisher, Public domain, via Wikimedia Commons">

 Dame [Ellen Terry](/20c/20c-terry-biography) died in 1928 at the age of 81 but her legacy lives on.
-She is celebrated and remembered.
-Joanna Lumley remarked that in a time when being an actress was little more than being a whore, she transformed that stigma and made acting into a respectful art and a fine and aspirational thing to do.
-REF?
+A remarkable woman, Ellen would not be contained and repressed by an unfair cultural expectation, but made her own way, and in so doing, prepared a way for other women to break free and follow their own hearts.
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/3/3f/Ellen_Terry_1922.jpg" label="Ellen Terry at Walmer Castle, 1922" attribution="International Photo, Public domain, via Wikimedia Commons">

-There are numerous works in cinema, painting and poetry which survive on, keeping the memory of Dame Ellen Terry alive.
-A remarkable woman, Ellen would not be contained and repressed by an unfair cultural expectation, but made her own way, and in so doing, prepared a way for other women to break free and follow their own hearts.

 **John Beal Jude**
 John Beal Jude was the founder of the Kent brewery, one of the two significant breweries in Wateringbury.
 Quite the businessman, John also branched out into coal and farming.
 He founded Kent brewery in 1833 which was then situated on <span data-mouseover-image-zoomto="950,573,1283,859">Bow Road</span> but no longer stands.
 In 1857 John purchased the Broomcrofts estate on <span data-mouseover-image-zoomto="537,1,1285,859">Canon Lane</span>, and grew to be a wealthy land and property owner.